What does wireless access mean to a UST student?

 Although technically possible, it isn’t very practical to use the wireless system for these activities.

-The wireless network is only 1/10th the access speed of computers in the library or computer lab.
+The wireless network is only one-tenth the access speed of computers in the library or computer lab.
 So, it would take you nine times longer to perform the same operation.

-Second, the wireless network is a shared environment.
-What this means is that, the more users that are logged on to any given access point, will drop the speed for all users.
+The wireless network is a shared environment.
+More users logged on to any given access point will drop the speed for all users.
 One user downloading a large file will drop the speed for all the users who share this access point.